Higher Laminations and Affine Buildings: Laminations for the space

+\begin{definition} A higher lamination on any surface $S$ is given by equivalence classes of points in $\X_{G,S}(\cK_{>0})$.
+Two points are equivalent if they give equivalent laminations on any surface $S'$ with boundary obtained by cutting $S$. \end{definition}

+Note that this coincides with with the definition for surfaces with boundary assuming the above conjecture.
+In fact, it is probably the case that to test for equivalence between two points of $\X_{G,S}(\cK_{>0})$ it is enough to look at the induced laminations on a finite number of surfaces $S'$ obtained by cutting and not all the possible surfaces obtained by cutting.

+We can now state a conjectured tropical version of theorem 7.6 of \cite{FG1}.
+Let $S$ be a surface, with or without boundary, with $\chi(S)<0$.
+Let $\gamma$ be a non-trivial loop on $S$, not homotopic to a boundary component of $S$.
+Denote by $S'$ the surface obtained by cutting $S$ along $\gamma$.
+We assume that $S'$ is connected.
+It has two boundary components, $\gamma_+$ and $\gamma_-$, whose orientations are induced by the one of $S'$.
+A lamination on $S$ induces a lamination on $S'$.
 The surface $S'$ has one or two components, each of them of negative Euler characteristic.
 Denote by the subspace of ${\X}^+_{G,S'}(\Z^t)$ given by the following condition: The lengths of the lamination along $\gamma_+$ and $\gamma_-$ are inverse: Because the (semi-simple part of the) monodromy around a boundary component is given by a monomial map, this subspace of laminations will be a linear subspace of the space of laminations ${\X}^+_{G,S'}(\Z^t)$ of codimension ${\rm dim} H$.

-\begin{theorem} Let $S$ be a surface with $\chi(S)<0$, and $S'$ is obtained by cutting along a loop $\gamma$, as above.
-Then the restriction from $S$ to $S'$ provides us a principal $H(\Z^t)$-bundle
+\begin{conj} Let $S$ be a surface with $\chi(S)<0$, and $S'$ is obtained by cutting along a loop $\gamma$, as above.
+Then the restriction from $S$ to $S'$ gives a map